What is a TDU Delivery Charge and Why is it on My Electric Bill?

 Ever wonder why your electric bill seems full of charges that look foreign?
 You’re not alone!
 Acronyms like RSD and TDU can throw the average consumer for a loop.

 First – the basics of your bill.
 Your electric bill is made up of two main categories: the generation, or electricity supply, portion, and the delivery, or TDU, portion.
 Read more about other charges here.

 Because electric markets in 17 states are deregulated, you can choose who to buy your electricity from.
 The charges from this company – electric supply charges – are based on the electric plan you sign up for and are determined each month by how much electricity you use, what your electricity rate is and whether you have a variable-rate or fixed-rate plan.

-TDU fees are determined by the state’s Public Utility Commission (PUC),which tells your electric utility to require delivery fees of everyone who gets electricity distributed to their home.
-The fees generate revenue for the utility which are allocated for maintaining the electric grid as well as the entire delivery infrastructure, including poles, wires and transformers.
+TDU fees are determined by the state’s Public Utility Commission (PUC), which tells your electric utility to require delivery fees of everyone who gets electricity distributed to their home.
+The fees generate revenue for the utility which is allocated for maintaining the electric grid as well as the entire delivery infrastructure, including poles, wires, and transformers.

 At Spark, we work hard to bring customers reliable fixed-rates.
 You can learn more about how Spark charges fees by reading our FAQs.